 If your doctor suspects chondromalacia patella, MRI scans may be used to check for damage to the cartilage and other soft tissues in the knee.
 X-rays may be taken to look for misalignment, cartilage changes, or damaged bones.

 This minimally invasive surgical procedure involves the insertion of a small camera into the knee joint.
 It is typically used to explore knee tissue damage and complete any necessary “clean up” of damaged tissues.
 Although common and considered low risk, it is still a surgical procedure that can affect the integrity of the knee joint.
-Thus, it should only be used as a last resort if other options do not suffice.

 The time required for a full recovery from chondromalacia patella varies based on a number of factors, including the grade of the condition, your lifestyle, and treatments used.
 However, most cases heal within weeks or months with the use of minimally invasive treatments.
 The top treatment option is physical therapy for restoring better knee alignment.
 Other options for managing pain include acupuncture, chiropractic care, and massage therapy.